 What GG cars am I fighting against?

-I’ll reveal this in more detail later, but in a nutshell, one at the “cheaper” end of the scale (2017 Lilith, think a Maclaren 720S with more power), one at the “batshit crazy” end of the scale (2015 Mercury, think a Hennessey Venom F5 with… more power and a top speed of 500km/h), and one that’s optimised for track handling (TBA).
-I don’t do luxury, so naturally I do not expect to be beaten on performance at any price point.
-But in terms of all-roundedness…
+I’ll reveal this in more detail later, but in a nutshell, one at the “cheaper” end of the scale (2017 Lilith, think a Maclaren 720S with more power), one at the “batshit crazy” end of the scale (2015 Mercury, think a Hennessey Venom F5 with… more power and a top speed of 500km/h).
+Neither are optimised for pure track times, there are other models for that.

 What do I get if I win?

-No but seriously, if I like the result enough I’ll go further and tweak more things: exhaust nodes and additional sounds (DSG farts), backfire etc. and you’ll get featured in a video plus have an optimised Beam mod (at least for driving.
+No but seriously, if I like the result enough I’ll go further and tweak more things and you’ll get featured in a video plus have an optimised Beam mod (at least for driving.
 I don’t yet know how to fix the lights.
 Maybe that’ll happen too.)